MrAhile/K8s-CKA/3-Scheduling/pods-eviction.md

 2. Where are the pods running ?

-3. Using a single command, make sure the deployment's pods are evicted from the worker2
+3. Using a single command, make sure the pods are evicted from worker2

 4. Delete the deployment and revert your changes back